jakubd/unofficial-autotrader-scraper/README.md

 I originally made this program in order to find trends in used car postings in my area as well as to satisfy my basic safety requirements in a vehicle.
 However I ended up abandoning this project entirely.
-The fact that insurance claims are often obscured from non commercialized source interfaces (ie carfax) basically leads to a hidden variable that explains most "good price" used vehicles.
-Additionally I noticed that all high volume official dealerships in my area did not use autotrader.
+The fact that insurance claims are often obscured from non commercialized interfaces (ie carfax) basically leads to a hidden variable that explains most "well priced" used vehicles I have found.
+I also noticed that all high volume official dealerships in my area did not use autotrader.